 A 652-acre state park located north of the city in Saugus and Wakefield, Breakheart Reservation offers a lot of options for outdoor activities.
 Take to the trails for hiking, mountain biking, and cross-country skiing.
 Or take a dip in Pearce Lake in the summer, go fishing, or bring your dog to the Bark Place play area.

-Dunes at Crane Beach
+Crane Beach Dunes

 If you’re seeking a unique hiking experience, look no further than the Crane Beach Dunes in Ipswich.
 The beach is a popular summer destination, but the area provides opportunities to get outdoors in the off-seasons too.
 Hike the dunes for a great workout in an uber peaceful setting.